Tenant Setup and Migration

 Canada Central region configuration where available.
 Documented data flows for PIPEDA and BC's Personal Information Protection Act (PIPA) compliance.

 Default Microsoft 365 security is not enough.
-Every tenant we take over gets the same baseline in the first ninety days: multi-factor authentication (MFA) for all users, conditional access policies by location and device, legacy auth blocking (basic auth is the single biggest source of account takeover we see), Safe Attachments and Safe Links, impersonation protection for executives, sensitivity labels where the data model supports them, data loss prevention (DLP) policies for regulated industries, and Microsoft Defender for Endpoint integration on company-managed devices.
+Every tenant we take over gets the same baseline in the first ninety days: multi-factor authentication (MFA) for all users, conditional access policies by location and device, legacy authentication blocking (basic authentication is the single biggest source of account takeover we see), Safe Attachments and Safe Links, impersonation protection for executives, sensitivity labels where the data model supports them, data loss prevention (DLP) policies for regulated industries, and Microsoft Defender for Endpoint integration on company-managed devices.
 We publish a before-and-after Secure Score so you can see the change.

 A typical Vancouver business of 10 to 50 users takes three to six weeks end-to-end.
 The cutover itself is designed for zero downtime; the work before and after is what makes that possible.